-If the user submits a form and the values are being used in SQL query without modifications, then it is open for SQL injections.
+If the user submits a form and the values are being used in the SQL query without modifications, then it is open for SQL injections.
 For example:

 $value = $_POST['input_value']; mysql_query("INSERT INTO `table` (`column`) VALUES ('$value')");